The Best Winter Containers From Outdoor Planters to Window Boxes

 5. Lawson false cypress (Chamaecyparis lawsoniana, Zones 5–9)

 Rely on strong forms that stand out in snow

 Many people feel that winter containers are a waste of time because they can’t be appreciated when covered in snow or ice.
 Using strong architectural forms in your containers will allow them to stand out even when encased in snow.
 Hardy ‘Green Mountain’ boxwood has this kind of profile.
 Its clean, simple lines stand out against almost any backdrop, especially when dusted with snow.

 To highlight the dark foliage of the boxwood, I pair it with the slender leaves of silver-variegated Japanese sedge.
-The soft green and white mottled foliage of ‘Snow Angel’ heuchera gives mass to the arrangement, and ‘Angelina’ sedum is wedged in for its cascading tendency.
-The yellow pansies may not survive throughout the winter but are wonderful for a short time.
-The strong form of this design will make it a showstopper throughout winter.
+The soft green-and-white mottled foliage of ‘Snow Angel’ heuchera gives mass to the arrangement, and ‘Angelina’ sedum is wedged in for its cascading tendency.
+The yellow pansies may not survive to the end of winter but are wonderful for a short time.
+The strong form of this design will make it a show-stopper throughout winter.